united-security-providers/usp-core-waap/src/docs/header-manipulation.md

 * `OVERWRITE_IF_EXISTS_OR_ADD`: Search for the specified header and replace its value or add the header if it does not exist yet
 * `REMOVE`: Search for the specified header and remove it

-For more information about these action, please check the [api reference](https://docs.united-security-providers.ch/usp-core-waap/latest/crd-doc/#corewaapservicespecheadermanipulationconfigurationsindexrequestindexaction).
+For more information about these actions, please check the [api reference](https://docs.united-security-providers.ch/usp-core-waap/latest/crd-doc/#corewaapservicespecheadermanipulationconfigurationsindexrequestindexaction).

 ## Basic config structure